Best Apple Watch chargers

 Since you're here, it means you're probably not satisfied with your current Apple Watch charging situation and are looking for some new options.
 Well, you've come to the right place!
 We have a bunch of different configurations that you can use in order to charge your Apple Watch.

 Jump to section:

 Apple Watch USB power adapters

 Now, Apple's reasoning might be that people already have enough power adapters laying around already, but that's not the case for everyone.
-If you need to complete the Apple Watch charging set, the easiest way to do it is by getting Apple's 5W USB power brick.
-We're only adding this because we know some people prefer to stick to Apple products no matter what and would choose this one despite its drawbacks.
-Which are its price and its low power output.
-The only thing it has going for it is the compact size.
+If you need to complete the Apple Watch charging set, the easiest way to do it is by getting Apple's 20W USB power brick.
+The main reason why we are adding this is because we know some people prefer to stick to Apple products no matter what.
+If you want an Apple charger that does the job and nothing more - look no further.

 Most third party charging docks come with a slot for the included Apple Watch charger and a USB port where you can plug it, providing mostly convenience or better aesthetics.
 Some of the ones we've picked come with power adapters, so that's one problem solved, but if you're looking to set up a second Apple Watch charging station, you'll need to buy another charging cable separately, which you can do from the link below:

 And with a single slot for only an Apple Watch, we have Apple's own charging dock.
 This dock is basically a fancy version of the included charger with the option to have the magnetic dock vertically for convenience.
 Sure, it's built quality and materials are premium, but the price premium seems a bit too much considering the alternatives.
 Still, if you're hellbent on only using Apple products, this is one of the few choices you have.
 Oh, one more thing.
 This charger doesn't come with a power adapter, so you'll have to spend an additional $19 to get one from Apple if you don't have free ones.